ETF Momentum Signal

 Last Updated: February 26, 2012 • Posted in Individual Gurus

 Does Warren Buffett consistently keep Berkshire Hathaway in market-beating form?
 If so, how does he do it?
 In his annual letters to stockholders, he includes company performance and benchmark data and describes in general terms how he goes about investing.
 He sometimes shares his thoughts on the current state of and prospects for the U.S. equity market.
-Using the annual performance data in Warren Buffett’s 2014 letter to Berkshire Hathaway shareholders for 1965 through 2014 (50 years) and the investing approach described in his letters of 1977 through 2014, we find that:
+Using annual performance data from his 2015 letter to Berkshire Hathaway shareholders for 1965 through 2015 (51 years) and the investing approach/outlooks described in his letters of 1977 through 2015, we find that:

 Is there any trend in Berkshire Hathaway alpha over the sample period?

-The next chart shows the difference between Berkshire Hathaway and same-year S&P 500 Index total annual returns during 1965 through 2014, along with a best-fit linear trend line.
-Results indicate that Berkshire Hathaway alpha is trending downward.
-Perhaps the market is catching up to Warren Buffett.
-However, given the variability, the sample is not large for purposes of trend analysis.
+The next chart shows differences between Berkshire Hathaway and same-year S&P 500 Index total annual returns during 1965 through 2015, along with a best-fit linear trend line.
+Results indicate that Berkshire Hathaway alpha is trending downward, suggesting mean reversion in firm valuation.
+Over the last 10 (5) years, Berkshire Hathaway has outperformed (underperformed) the S&P 500 Index by an average 1.3% (-1.3%) per year.

 How does Warren Buffett achieve these results for Berkshire Hathaway?